 Finally on to November.
 C and I worked with the Sony Centre for the Performing Arts and the team at Brain Candy Live!
 We had our first giveaway on our website where two lucky winners had a chance to see Adam Savage of Mythbusters and YouTube star Michael Stevens in their science extravaganza show.
 It was a riot.
 C and I are both huge science nerds, so watching these experiments live was a blast.
 While we weren’t able to take photos during the show, we did snap a few during the pre-show where C and I got to eat some mealworms and crickets!

 We also joined Tasty Tours for a unique food and history tour of Toronto’s popular Kensington Market.
-We had a riot tasting all the unique eats of the neighbourhood and learning so much about how this neighbourhood has thrived throughout the years.
+We had a riot tasting all the unique eats of the neighborhood and learning so much about how this neighborhood has thrived throughout the years.

 We also celebrated Christina’s parents anniversary at the Toronto Filipino restaurant, Tinuno.
 We were able to eat loads of traditional Filipino dishes.
 And the best part, you eat with your hands from a communal table covered in banana leaves!
 The perfect way to prepare for our upcoming trip to the Philippines!